sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

      ![](images/firewall21.png "search gateway")

- 4. Once the deployment completes open a browser on JumpVM, navigate to `https://www.nfl.com` and verify you are able to see the NFL web page.
+ 4. Once the deployment completes naviaget back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com` and verify you are able to see the NFL web page.

     ![](images/firewall22.png "search gateway")